Lisa Shepherd and Nathalie Bertin co-created the "Breathe." project in 2020.

 With such a large collection of this artwork being shared in their online community, potential buyers and galleries from around North America have started reaching out to Lisa and Nathalie.
 They invited submissions of masks from around the world to be part of a collection in a travelling exhibition.

-As of July 2020, two venues have already confirmed to exhibit the 'Breathe' collection: The first one is Whyte Museum of the Canadian Rockies (Banff, AB), Nov.
-2020 to Feb.
+As of July 2020, two venues have already confirmed to exhibit the 'Breathe.' collection: The first one is Whyte Museum of the Canadian Rockies (Banff, AB), Sept.
+2020 to Jan.
 2021.
 The other venue is Kanata Centre at Martin Luther University College (Waterloo, ON), April 2021 - June 2021.
-Watch this space for updates on more locations for this exhibit in future!
+See THIS WEB PAGE for updates on more locations for this exhibit in future!

-NEW!
-Nathalie and Lisa are over the moon to share this CBC Arts article about 'Breathe' with you:
+Nathalie and Lisa are over the moon to share this CBC Arts article about 'Breathe.' with you:

 Lisa Shepherd was a contributing artist for the "Walking With Our Sisters" project.
 Walking With Our Sisters is a massive collaborative art installation project of over 1,700 pairs of moccasin tops (“vamps”) commemorating and representing an estimated 824 Aboriginal women and girls who have been murdered or gone missing in Canada since 1961.
 Lisa also ran a beading group in the Fraser Valley, BC to create vamps for the project.
 The commemorative exhibit was launched in the fall of 2013 and toured across Canada until 2019.
 Read more about Walking With Our Sisters - and how it pays tribute to Canada's Murdered and Missing Indigenous Women - HERE.